 The pay structure shall list every classification (job title) included in Local 630, the pay grade assigned to each classification and the assigned salary range for each pay grade.
-For fiscal years 2017-2018 and 2018-2019 salary ranges as well as the base pay of Union employees shall be adjusted using the Consumer Price Index (CPI-U), US city average, promulgated by the U.S. Department of Labor, Bureau of Labor Statistics, using the annual average for 'all items' most recently promulgated prior to the immediately preceding October 1st or two-point five percent (2.5%), whichever is less.
+For fiscal year 2021-2022 salary ranges as well as the base pay of Union employees shall be adjusted on October 1, 2021 using a two (2) year average change in the Consumer Price Index (CPI-U), US city average, not seasonally adjusted, promulgated by the U.S. Department of Labor, Bureau of Labor Statistics, using the two (2) year average change for August 2020 and August 2021 annual average for "all items" or two-point five percent (2.5%), whichever is less.
 In years where the CPI-U decreases, there will be no such adjustments made to salary ranges or the base pay of Union employees.
-Adjustments made due to the changes in the CPI-U shall be implemented prior to any performance increase.
+For fiscal years 2022-2023 and 2023-2024 CPI-U will be determined as follows: